 It is the responsibility of the student to locate a job suitable to their needs and experience.
 Upon completion of the student employment application, copies of the application will be forwarded to the departments that you indicate.
 You will then need to make an appointment with that department supervisor for an interview.
 Once you are hired, you are required to provide proof of eligibility to work in the United States (e.g. a birth certificate, social security card, passport or alien registration card).
 You must also complete the I-9 Form, W-4 Form, and the direct deposit authorization form.
 These may be obtained online or from InfoCentral or the Human Resources Office.

-Most student positions require that you work 5 to 10 hours per week while classes are in session.
+Most student positions require that you work five to 10 hours per week while classes are in session.
 Most students are allowed to work 10 hours total per week.
 There are also positions that have an irregular schedule where you may work as needed.
 With only a few exceptions, student employees are paid the federal minimum wage.

 When your supervisor's request to hire you has been approved and you have your application and payroll forms on file in the Human Resources Office, you will be set up to do time entry online.

 Community Service Jobs

-Community Service jobs, funded by the Federal Work-Study Program, are designed to improve the quality of life for the community residents or solve particular problems related to their needs.
-Graceland University has contracted with the Lamoni Community School, Funshine Daycare, and the Lamoni Public Library to provide a limited number of community service work-study jobs for Graceland students.
+Community service jobs, funded by the Federal Work-Study Program, are designed to improve the quality of life for the community residents or solve particular problems related to their needs.
+Graceland University has contracted with the Lamoni Community School, Funshine daycare and the Lamoni Public Library to provide a limited number of community service work-study jobs for Graceland students.
 These off-campus positions are available only to students who qualify for Federal Work-Study.
-To apply for one of these positions you must first contact Sue Cox, Student Employment Coordinator.
+To apply for one of these positions you must first contact Student Employment.